react-native-async-storage/async-storage/CONTRIBUTING.md

 ## Commits and versioning

-All PRs are squashed into `master` branch and wrapped up in a single commit, following
+All PRs are squashed into `main` branch and wrapped up in a single commit, following
 [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0-beta.3).
 Combined with [semantic versioning](https://semver.org/), this allows us to have